By Jeff Suovanen • Difficulty: Moderate

-- Remove five screws securing the logic board connector bracket, of the following lengths:
+- Remove five Y000 screws securing the logic board connector bracket, of the following lengths:

 - Remove the bracket.

-- Use a spudger or a clean fingernail to pry the battery connector up from its socket on the logic board.
+- Use the point of a spudger or a clean fingernail to pry the battery connector up from its socket on the logic board.

 - Bend the connector slightly away from the logic board to prevent it from accidentally making contact with the socket and providing power to the phone during your repair.

-- Use a spudger or a fingernail to pry up and disconnect the front panel sensor assembly connector.
+- Use the point of a spudger or a fingernail to disconnect the front panel sensor assembly connector.

-- Use a spudger or a fingernail to disconnect the OLED panel cable connector.
+- Use the point of a spudger or a fingernail to disconnect the OLED panel cable connector.

-- Use a spudger or fingernail to pry the digitizer cable connector up from its socket.
+- Use the point of a spudger to pry the digitizer cable connector up from its socket.

 - Carefully lift the cable until the adhesive separates.